Skip to content

 # Interactive setup (prompts for API keys)

-redisctl profile add my-cloud-profile --cloud
+redisctl profile set my-cloud-profile --type cloud

 # Or provide keys directly

-redisctl profile add my-cloud-profile --cloud \
+redisctl profile set my-cloud-profile --type cloud \

 --api-key YOUR_API_KEY \

---secret-key YOUR_SECRET_KEY
+--api-secret YOUR_SECRET_KEY

 Get your API keys from the Redis Cloud Console under Account > API Keys.